 Lack of knowledge of a rule is not an excuse for misconduct.
 Every student is responsible for knowing the policies and procedures of the College, so it is important for you to read the Code of Student Rights, Freedoms, and Responsibilities.
 If you are unsure about the contents of the Code, please ask for clarification.

-For more information, please contact the Student Conduct and Community Standards Office at (716) 878-3051 or visit us in Porter Hall, Lower Level- Room 14
+For more information, please contact the Student Conduct and Community Standards Office at (716) 878-3051 or visit us in Bengal Hall, Lower Level- Room 14

 Back to Top